marcelocd/vessel50/README.md

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites